WithoutInternetTechnology/wit-android-sdk/readme.md

 WIT SDK needs [okHttp3](https://github.com/square/okhttp) to work.

-### Setup WIT SDK using Android Studio
-The easiest way to install WIT SDK is to use the Android Studio Module import section, in order to do that:

-- Clone this repository in your computer
-- Go to File>New>New Module
-- Select "Import .JAR/.AAR Package" and click next.
-- Enter the path to .aar file and click finish.
-- Go to File>Project Settings (Ctrl+Shift+Alt+S).
-- Under "Modules," in left menu, select "app."
-- Go to "Dependencies tab.
-- Click the green "+" in the upper right corner.
-- Select "Module Dependency"
-- Select the new module from the list.

 ### Setup WIT SDK using Gradle

 1. Clone this repository in your project root folder and execute these commands: